capstoneFA2025/FEMA-Recommender/README.md

 # FEMA-Recommender
 A MADS capstone project providing an information retrieval and recommender system to users via a cloud-based user interface.

-## README requirements (DELETE PRIOR TO SUBMISSION)
-Your README is the technical documentation for your repo.
-Provide an overview of your project, how it's organized, and instructions for using your code.
-Your repository should be documented with a welcoming, informative README so a data scientist from outside MADS could understand what you did!

 ## About the project
 Federal Emergency Management Agency (FEMA) Incident Management Assistance Teams (IMAT) are the first FEMA personnel to respond to a Federally declared disaster, and are responsible for building out the Federal response in conjunction with the State, Local, Tribal or Territorial (SLTT) government.
 One of the problems encountered in response operations is the volume of work required at the start of a disaster coupled with the lack of staff to perform the work.
 Hours can be spent generating ideas of what mission assignments are needed, and the potential scope of the operation - let alone the actual scope as that may take days to learn.
 For this project, we envision using existing data from disasters to provide a virtual 'assistant' to emergency managers in this sort of situation.
 Instead of spending hours determining what is likely needed and then drafting from scratch (or a template), what if we could use machine learning and other data science tools to do some of that basic work and recommend the most likely mission assignments for that disaster and jurisdiction?
 Beneficiaries could not only be FEMA IMATs, but also the SLTT emergency managers who frequently do not have much experience, staff, or knowledge of FEMA programs.